Conditional estimates on the argument of Dirichlet $L$-functions with applications to low-lying zeros: Preparations and lemmas

 \item $\wh{R^{\pm}}(u)=\dfrac{\sin(2\pi Tu)}{\pi u}+O(\Delta^{-1})$ for $|u|<\Delta$; in particular, $\wh{R^{\pm}}(0)=2T \pm \Delta^{-1}$. \end{enumerate} \end{lemma}

 We shall also use Weil's explicit formula specialized to $L(s,\chi)$, which relates a sum over the non-trivial zeros of $L(s,\chi)$ to a sum over primes.

-\begin{lemma} Suppose that $f(s)$ is analytic in the strip $|\Im\:s|<1/2+\epsilon$ for some $\epsilon>0$ and that $f(s)\ll (1+|s|)^{-1-\delta}$ for some $\delta>0$ as $|\Re(s)|\to \infty$.
+\begin{lemma} Suppose that $f(s)$ is analytic in the strip $|\Im\:s|<1/2+\varepsilon$ for some $\varepsilon>0$ and that $f(s)\ll (1+|s|)^{-1-\delta}$ for some $\delta>0$ as $|\Re(s)|\to \infty$.
 Then

-where the sum on the left-hand side runs over all non-trivial zeros of $L(s,\chi)$, $\delta_\chi$ was defined in \eqref{zero counting}, and $\Lambda(n)$ denotes the von Mangoldt function, which takes on the value $\log p$ when $n=p^m$ is a prime power and 0 otherwise. \end{lemma} \begin{proof} See, e.g., \cite[Theorem 5.12]{IwaKow}. \end{proof} Under GRH, the left-hand side of \eqref{explicit formula} can be replaced by $\sum_{\gamma_\chi} f(\gamma_\chi)$.
+where the sum on the left-hand side runs over all non-trivial zeros of $L(s,\chi)$, $\delta_\chi$ was defined in \eqref{zero counting}, and $\Lambda(n)$ denotes the von Mangoldt function, which takes on the value $\log p$ when $n=p^m$ is a prime power and 0 otherwise. \end{lemma} \begin{proof} See, e.g., \cite[Theorem 5.12]{IwaKow}. \end{proof}